rkaercher/hugsql-ghosts/Readme.md

 If you don't want the function doc strings to be displayed you can set `hugsql-ghosts-show-descriptions` to `nil`.
 By default the doc strings will be displayed on the same line as the `defun`, if you don't like that or don't have enough horizontal screen real-estate, you can set `hugsql-ghosts-newline-before-docstrings` to `t`.
-To prevent ghosts from being automatically displayed in all cider buffers using hugsql, simply seit `hugsql-ghosts-show-ghosts-automatically` to `nil`.

-The display of ghotsts can be triggered manually by calling `hugsql-ghosts-display-query-ghosts`, to get rid of them simply call `hugsql-ghosts-remove-overlays`.
+The display of ghosts can be triggered manually by calling `hugsql-ghosts-display-query-ghosts`, to get rid of them simply call `hugsql-ghosts-remove-overlays`.

 Finally, you can customize the face `hugsql-ghosts-defn` to adapt the overlay appearance to your liking.